NCERT Book Solutions for Class 10 Geography Contemporary India – II Chapter 5 Minerals and Energy Resources – CBSE Free PDF Download

 In India, coal can be found in rock series of two main geological ages:

 The major resources of Gondwana coal are located in:

 - Damodar Valley (West Bengal – Jharkhand) – Jharia, Raniganj and Bokaro are important coalfields.

 Tertiary coal occurs in the northeastern states of Meghalaya, Assam, Arunachal Pradesh and Nagaland.

 (ii) Why do you think that solar energy has a bright future in India?

-Solar Energy has a bright future in India because we are a tropical country with enormous possibilities of tapping solar energy.
+Solar energy has a bright future in India because we are a tropical country with enormous possibilities for tapping solar energy.
 Solar energy is fast becoming popular in rural and remote areas.
 India’s largest solar power plant is located at Madhapur, near Bhuj, where solar energy is used to sterilise milk cans.
-It is expected that the use of solar energy will be able to minimise the dependence of rural households on firewood and dung cakes, which in turn will contribute to environmental conservation and adequate supply of manure in agriculture.
+It is expected that the use of solar energy will be able to minimise the dependence of rural households on firewood and dung cakes, which in turn, will contribute to environmental conservation and adequate supply of manure in agriculture.